Financial Risk Management

-- Financial risks arising from an organization’s exposure to changes in market prices, such as interest rates, exchange rates, and commodity prices.
+- Financial risks arise from an organization’s exposure to changes in market prices, such as interest rates, exchange rates, and commodity prices.

-- Financial risks arising from the actions of, and transactions with, other organizations such as vendors, customers, and counterparties in derivatives transactions.
+- Financial risks arise from the actions of, and transactions with, other organizations such as vendors, customers, and counterparties in derivatives transactions.

-- Financial risks resulting from internal actions or failures of the organization, particularly people, processes, and systems.
+- Financial risks result from internal actions or failures of the organization, particularly people, processes, and systems.

 What Is Financial Risk Management?